-Seasonality, thermal physiology and range size
+Seasonality, thermal physiology, and distributions

 Climate change across latitude